near/docs/docs/4.tools/near-api-js/quick-reference.md

 ## Contract {#contract}

-When you instantiate an instance of `Contract` it includes the smart-contract functions as methods of the instance.
+When you instantiate an instance of `Contract`, it includes the smart-contract functions as methods of the instance.
 For example if you deployed a contract with `my_method` function on it, then this will work:
 ```js
 const contract = new Contract(account, {